Consistent gauge theories for the slave particle representation of the strongly correlated $t$-$J$ model: BRST symmetry on lattice

 In the mean field theory, one chooses $\chi_{ij}=\sum_\sigma\langle f^\dag_{i\sigma}f_{j\sigma} \rangle$ and $\Delta_{ij}=\langle f_{i\uparrow}f_{j\downarrow}-f_{i\downarrow}f_{j\uparrow} \rangle$.
 In the uniform RVB mean field theory, one assume

 Here we neglect the $\Delta$ field and consider the $\chi$ and $\lambda$ fields.
-There are amplitude and phase fluctuations of the $\chi$ field, but the amplitude fluctuations are massive and do not play an important role in the low-energy limit.
-Therefore the relevant Lagrangian to start with is
+There are amplitude and phase fluctuations of the $\chi$ field, but the amplitude fluctuations are massive and do not play an important role in the low-energy limit. {Furthermore, the mean field ground state we consider is the uniform RVB state, which is topologically trivial.
+Then, the ghost zero modes are ignored.} Therefore the relevant Lagrangian to start with is

 with

 {The equation of motion of $a_{ij}$ leads to the constraint of vanishing counterflow between the holon and spinon currents}, i.e.,

 This is also a local constraint. {Note that the gauge field appears in the expression of the spinon and holon currents.
 And the constraint holds for non-vanishing gauge configurations.} The variation of $\phi_{ij}$ does not result in new constraints (Higgs mechanism).